Flight of the Living Dead: Outbreak on a Plane: Plot

 The uninfected passengers must fight for survival aboard the flight.
 No government will allow the infected airliner to land, leaving the survivors stranded in the sky with their ravenous tormentors.
 Billy, his wife Anna, Burrows, Frank, Paul, and Megan, a stewardess aboard the plane, are all that are left of the uninfected.
 They must make their way to the cockpit and signal a fighter jet behind them that there are still living people aboard the 747 or the fighter will destroy them with a homing missile strike.
-After managing to get a MP5K machine gun from a dead guard, Burrows, Frank and Billy make their way from the tail of the plane to the cockpit, while the couple stay behind.
+After managing to get a MP5K machine gun from the dead guard, Burrows, Frank and Billy make their way from the tail of the plane to the cockpit, while the couple stay behind.
 Billy is bitten but manages to kill some of the undead passengers before the virus takes hold of him.
 When Anna comes to help Billy, she gets bitten but kills a zombie by thrusting an umbrella into its mouth.
 The zombies then attempt to overrun them, but Billy opens the emergency exit and most of the infected get sucked out.

 Frank and Burrows make it to the cockpit where Frank kills the zombie copilot and pilot, and the two of them try to get the plane off autopilot and signal the fighter which fires at them.
 They are ultimately successful and waggle the plane's wings, alerting the fighter.
 The fighter pilot hits the abort key and the missile explodes away from the 747, but close enough to the plane to open a hole in the side.
 All the zombies are apparently sucked out.
 Frank and Burrows try to control the plane, but hit a mountain and crash land near Las Vegas, Nevada.

 As the survivors walk toward the city, apparently some of the zombies also survived the crash, and they lurch toward the city as well.